thomasnield/oreilly_bard_articles_thomasnield/bard_thomas_nield_8.md

 ## Use Bard to Identify Code Vulnerabilites

 When using LLM's like Bard, a helpful task they can assist is taking a "first pass" at something.
-What I mean by this is you cannot replace a real "expert" with Bard but you can have it take a first stab at a given task.
-One such area is security.
+What I mean by this is Bard cannot replace a real "expert" on a given topic, but you can have it take a first stab at assessing a task.
+One such area is code security and finding vulnerabilities.
 For example, let's say I have this Python code I plan on using for a web service.

 ```python
 from sqlalchemy import create_engine, text